openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when permission verification fails for the specified process.
+This error code is returned when the specified process permission verification fails.

 **Possible Causes**

-Permission verification failed for the specified process.
+The specified process permission verification failed.

-**Solution Steps**
+**Resolution Steps**

-Confirm whether the permissions for the specified process are correct.
+Confirm whether the permissions of the specified process are correct.

 ## 16000006 Cross-User Operations Are Not Allowed